 - Wage Garnishment

 - Bankruptcy claims

 - Provisional Remedies

 We can often get a pre-judgment Writ of Attachment to freeze a debtor's assets during the pending legal action.
 This would help prevent a debtor from hiding or using assets during the litigation.
-If you are a secured creditor, an Ogden Law Firm, PC attorney can use available procedures based on security interests and liens.
+If you are a secured creditor, the Ogden Law Firm, PC attorneys can use available procedures based on security interests and liens.

 If you are a landlord who has tried to evict a tenant and obtain past due rent, we can help obtain a Writ of Possession thereby removing the tenant from the premises and then collect that past due rent.